MobileRoboticsSkoltech/AkulaControl/STM32/README.md

 1. As long as TIM3 is related to "**APB2**", set "**APB2 Prescaler**" to "**/8**"
 2. You should get 42MHz for "**APB2 timer clocks**" (this value is very important!)

+**P.S.
+It's APB1 - I messed up, so, will fix it in the nearest future (anyway, you can just set APB1 clock to 42Mhz to make it right)**

 ### PWM parameters

 1. Define the update frequency of PWM signals, try to make it higher to avoid unpleasant high pitch noise (in our case it is 60kHz)